ashrafatef/golang-url-shortening-app/README.md

-Url Shorting API in Golang
+# Url Shorting API in Golang

+❌ (not yet) | ✅ Done

+## Features
+- Create short url for your url ✅
+- Redirected to original url when you provided the short url ✅
+- Url analytics ❌

+## What Project Cover ?
-- I am developing this project to learn Golang
+- Golang (Fiber) ✅
+- Github Actions ✅
-- I am using Postgres as database
+- Postgres Database ✅
-- I am using Fiber package as http framework
+- Docker ✅
+- Caching ❌ (not yet)
+- Docker Compose for local development ✅
+- Testing (Integration Test) ✅
+- Error Handling ✅
+- Rest Api